← All guides

 Is sustainable merchandise more expensive?

-How do I brand merchandise sustainably?
+How do I brand merchandise well?

 Choose branding methods that suit the material, such as debossing, engraving or subtle screen prints, rather than heavy plastic-based prints that can compromise recyclability.
 A light, tasteful mark also makes items more likely to be kept and used.
 We design in house and send free mockups within 24 hours, so you can check the finish before anything is produced.